On the Local Langlands Correspondences of DeBacker/Reeder and Reeder for $GL(\ell,F)$, where $\ell$ is prime: Introduction

-Let $F$ be a local non-archimedean field of characteristic zero.
+Let $F$ be a nonarchimedean local field of characteristic zero.
 Let $\mathbf{G}$ be a connected reductive group defined over $F$.
 The local Langlands correspondence asserts that there is a finite to one map from the set of admissible representations of $\mathbf{G}(F)$ to the set of Langlands parameters of $\mathbf{G}(F)$, satisfying various conditions.
 Until recently, this has only been proven for special cases of groups such as $GL(n,F)$, $Sp(4,F)$, and $U(3)$.
 The local Langlands correspondence for $GL(n,F)$ has been proven independently by Harris/Taylor and Henniart.
-More recently, DeBacker/Reeder and Reeder, in \cite{debackerreeder} and \cite{reeder}, have described conjectural local Langlands correspondences for a more general class of groups, for certain classes of Langlands parameters.
+More recently, DeBacker--Reeder and Reeder, in \cite{debackerreeder} and \cite{reeder}, have described conjectural local Langlands correspondences for a more general class of groups, and certain classes of Langlands parameters.
 Despite the fact that their correspondences satisfy several requirements that the Langlands correspondence should have, their correspondences are still conjectural.
 One would therefore like to know whether they agree at least with the proven correspondences in the known cases.
 We prove that the correspondence of \cite{debackerreeder} agrees with the known correspondence for $GL(\ell,F)$, and that the correspodnence of \cite{reeder} agrees with the known correspondence for $GL(\ell,F)$ if one assumes a certain compatibility condition which we describe later.

-For $GL(n,F)$, the constructions of Harris/Taylor, Henniart, and DeBacker/Reeder (and Reeder) use different methods.
-We first recall the classical construction of the tame local Langlands correspondence for $GL(\ell,F)$, due to Moy in \cite{moy}.
+For $GL(n,F)$, the constructions of Harris/Taylor, Henniart, and DeBacker--Reeder (and Reeder) use different methods.
+We first recall the classical construction of the tame local Langlands correspondence for $GL(\ell,F)$ as in \cite{moy}.
 We note that a tame local Langlands correspondence for $GL(n,F)$ was conjectured by Moy in \cite{moy} for general $n$.
-Because of recent work of Bushnell and Henniart (see \cite{bushnellhenniart1}), the correspondence of \cite{moy} is correct for $GL(\ell,F)$, $\ell$ a prime.
+Because of recent work of Bushnell and Henniart (see \cite{bushnellhenniart1}), the correspondence of \cite{moy} is indeed correct for $GL(\ell,F)$, $\ell$ a prime.

 \begin{definition} Let $E/F$ be an extension of degree $\ell$, $\ell$ relatively prime to the residual characteristic of $F$, and let $\chi$ be a character of $E^*$.
-The pair $(E/F, \chi)$ is called \emph{admissible} if $\chi$ doesn't come via the norm from a proper subfield of $E$ containing $F$. \end{definition}
+The pair $(E/F, \chi)$ is called \emph{admissible} if $\chi$ does not factor through the norm from a proper subfield of $E$ containing $F$. \end{definition}